Gisela Lange Music Centre

 GLMZ hours for tuition

-The music centre of the DSK carries the name if its founder Gisela Lange (1926 – 2006).
+The music centre of the DSK carries the name of its founder Gisela Lange (1926 – 2006).
 In her function as the Federal Government Commissioner for Press and Culture, as well as in her private capacity, she was particularly committed to the cultivation of classical music in the Cape.
-In 1998, she was awarded the Federal Cross of Merit for her work.
+In 1998, she was awarded the Federal Cross of Merit on ribbon for her work.

-Her energy and visison inspired many people for classical music.
-She could be seen in the concert halls of Cape Town and especially in the Konrad Taeuber Hall, designing and financing which was one of her major contributions to the school.
+Her energy and vision inspired many people for classical music.
+She could be seen in the concert halls of Cape Town but above all in the Konrad Taeuber Hall of the DSK.
+Gisela Lange played a key role in the design and the financing of this hall, which was one of her major contributions to the school.
 The adjoining smaller choir hall is therefore also named after her.

 Purpose & Goals